-- an imbalance of power such asphysical strength, access to embarrassing information, or popularity to control or harm others.
-These imbalances can change over time and in different situations, even if they involve the same people. - Repetition as these behaviours happen more than once or have the potential b happen more than once. - actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason, e.g. size, hair colour, gender, sexual orientation, and excluding someone from a group on purpose.
+- an imbalance of power such as physical strength, access to embarrassing information, or popularity to control or harm others.
+These imbalances can change over time and in different situations, even if they involve the same people. - repetition as these behaviours happen more than once or have the potential to happen more than once. - actions such as making threats, spreading rumours, attacking someone physically or verbally or for a particular reason, e.g. size, hair colour, gender, sexual orientation, and excluding someone from a group on purpose.

-Any behaviours that may need to be handled with sanctions will be in line with our policies relating to Behaviour Policy/Anti-bullying Policy/Safeguarding Policy/Online Safety Policy
+Any behaviours that may need to be handled with sanctions will be in line with the Landau Forte Policies